 Appendix 2.1 Implementation Schedule of Environmental Mitigation Measures Appendix 3.1 Action and Limit Levels Appendix 4.1 Graphical Presentation of Water Quality Monitoring Results Appendix 4.2 Graphical Presentation of Water Quality Surveillance System Appendix 5.1 Event and Action Plan Appendix 5.2 Graphic Presentation of SS Results against to Tidal Movement along Victoria Harbour Appendix 5.3 Graphic Presentation of Water Quality Result with respect to Local Variation Appendix 7.1 Construction Programme i.
-This is the third Quarterly Environmental Monitoring and Audit (EM&A) Report - December 2010 to February 2011 for the Site Formation for Kai Tak Cruise Terminal Development under Contract No. KL/2009/01.
-Dredging of marine sediment and removal and reconstruction of existing seawall were commenced on 28 June and 22 November 2010 respectively.
-This report presents the environmental monitoring findings and information recorded during the period from December 2010 to February 2011.
+This is the forth Quarterly Environmental Monitoring and Audit (EM&A) Report - March to May 2011 for the Site Formation for Kai Tak Cruise Terminal Development under Contract No. KL/2009/01.
+Dredging of marine sediment has been commenced since 28 June 2010 while removal and reconstruction of existing seawall has been commenced since 22 November 2010.
+This report presents the environmental monitoring findings and information recorded during the period from March to May 2011.